Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.samplecount

 Returns the number of input frames since the last movie was played.
 This should match the statusbar (assuming you have `0-index statusbar` off).
 If no movie is playing, it will return the last value when a movie was playing.
-If no movie has been played yet, it will return `-1`
+If no movie has been played yet, it will return `-1`.

+@*return* `samplecount` — The number of input frames since the last movie

+was played.

 ```lua